Faculty Manual – Section J

 Rights to Works financed wholly or partially by governmental, industrial, philanthropic, or other external organizations or persons must be specified in contracts or written agreements that protect the University’s interest.
 Before work begins, the Member responsible for a contract or agreement must advise all coworkers of their rights.
 The VPR will exercise every effort to assure that contracts and agreements secure commercial value and patent, trademark, or copyright rights favorable to the Members and the University.

 Works created or marketed under special conditions affecting ownership and/or rights must be covered by written agreements.
-A written agreement requires the approval of the Member(s), his or her department head(s), dean(s), and/or director(s), any contributing unit(s), and the VPR.
+A written agreement requires the approval of the Member(s), the member’s department head(s), dean(s), and/or director(s), any contributing unit(s), and the VPR.

 Royalties, whether derived from options, fees or similar payments, resulting from licensing of Works to non-University entities, will be distributed as provided in such agreements prepared pursuant to Sections J.5 and J.7.1 through J.7.4.